Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 - The openEuler-preview.riscv64.qcow2 is the disk image for OpenEuler.
 - To login, username is "root", passwd is "openEuler12#$"

+Note: a script, run_openeuler.sh is provided to execute the above command easily

 ## Quick Start (Old)